vgaming/wesnoth_upload/README.md

 1. Presuming you want to upload version `X.Y.Z`, execute this in your project dir:
 `wesnoth_upload.sh "X.Y.Z"`

-Note that most of the steps can be overridden in `.build/config.sh`.
+You may re-configure the steps above in `.build/config.sh`.
 You may f.e. use a different passphrase generation command if you like.
 Or change how "description" is generated: maybe it's generated from a pandoc markup by stripping all tags?
 I use that personally.

 ## Examples
 The following add-ons also use this script: